cloudpedagogy/cloudpedagogy-ai-capability-framework/README.md

 ---

-## 🔗 Related CloudPedagogy repositories
+## 🔗 Related CloudPedagogy Repositories

 This repository is the **canonical source** for the CloudPedagogy AI Capability Framework (2026 Edition), including the framework model, domains, and core reference resources.